shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 4. Share Flashcards (Add to their account)
 ### Non-functional Requirements
 ### Summary
-- s
+- Sharing notes with other students
 ### Actors
+- User 1
-- the user
+- User 2
-- the flash card

 ### Preconditions
-- the user must be signed in.
+- User must be signed in.
-- the
+- User has flashcards on account
 ### Triggers
+- User 1 clicks Share button from specific note
+- User 2 receives a notification
+- System shows the same Note to User 2
 ### Primary Sequence
-- step 1 action
-- step 2 action
-- etc
+- Click Share Button
+- Shared modal pops out
 ### Primary Postconditions
--postcondition
-- postcondition
-- etc
+- Note has been shared
 ### Alternate Sequences
-- Only if you have alt seq
-- Step 1 alt. seq.
-- step 2 alt. seq.
-- etc
+- Copy the link if needed to copy and paster for third part sources
 ### Alternate Trigger
+- Share the link directly to social media
 ### Alternate Postconditions

 ---